-- Program the AD9524 registers to the desired circuit state.
-If the user wants PLL2 to lock automatically after power-up, the calibrate VCO bit (Bit 1, Register 0x0F3) must be set to 1.
+- Program the AD9523 registers to the desired circuit state.
+If the user wants PLL2 to lock automatically after power-up, the calibrate VCO bit (Register 0x0F3[1]) must be set to 1.
 This allows VCO calibration to start automatically after register loading.
 Note that a valid input reference signal must be present during VCO calibration. - 2.
-Set the IO_Update bit (Bit 0, Register 0x234) to 1. - 3.
-Program the EEPROM buffer registers, if necessary (see the Programming the EEPROM Buffer Segment section).
-This step is necessary only if users want to use the EEPROM to control the default settings of some (but not all) of the AD9524 registers, or if they want to control the register setting update sequence during power-up or chip reset.

-- 4. Set the enable EEPROM write bit (Bit 0, Register 0xB02) to 1 to enable the EEPROM. - 5.
-Set the REG2EEPROM bit (Bit 0, Register 0xB03) to 1.
+Program the EEPROM buffer registers to the necessary settings as described in the Programming the EEPROM Buffer Segment section. - 3.
+Set the enable EEPROM write bit (Register 0xB02[0]) to 1 to enable the EEPROM. - 4.
+Set the REG2EEPROM bit (Register 0xB03[0]) to 1.

+- 5. Set the IO_UPDATE bit (Bit 0, Register 0x234[0]) to 1.
 This starts the process of writing data into the EEPROM to create the EEPROM setting file.
 This enables the EEPROM controller to transfer the current register values, as well as the memory address and instruction bytes from the EEPROM buffer segment, into the EEPROM.
-After the write process is completed, the internal controller sets bit REG2EEPROM back to 0.

-Bit 0 of the Status_EEPROM register (Register 0xB00) is used to indicate the data transfer status between the EEPROM and the control registers (1 = data transfer in process, and 0 = data transfer complete).
-At the beginning of the data transfer, the Status_EEPROM bit is set to 1 by the EEPROM controller and cleared to 0 at the end of the data transfer.
-The user can access Status_EEPROM via the STATUS0 pin when the STATUS0 pin is programmed to monitor the Status_EEPROM bit.
-Alternatively, the user can monitor the Status_EEPROM bit directly.

-6. When the data transfer is complete (Status_EEPROM = 0), set the enable EEPROM write bit (Bit 0 in Register 0xB02) to 0.
+After the write process is completed, the internal controller sets the REG2EEPROM bit back to 0. - 6.
+The STATUS_EEPROM bit (Register 0xB00[0]) indicates the data transfer status between the EEPROM and the control registers (1 = data transfer in process, and 0 = data transfer complete).
+At the beginning of the data transfer, the STATUS_EEPROM bit is set to 1 by the EEPROM controller and cleared to 0 at the end of the data transfer.
+The user can access STATUS_EEPROM via the STATUS0 pin when the STATUS0 pin is programmed to monitor the STATUS_EEPROM bit.
+Alternatively, the user can monitor the STATUS_EEPROM bit directly. - When the data transfer is complete (STATUS_EEPROM = 0), set the enable EEPROM write bit (Register 0xB02[0]) to 0.
 Clearing the enable EEPROM write bit to 0 disables writing to the EEPROM.

-To ensure that the data transfer has completed correctly, verify that the EEPROM data error bit (Bit 0 in Register 0xB01) = 0.
+To ensure that the data transfer has completed correctly, verify that the EEPROM data error bit (Register $0 \times B0[0]$) is 0.
 A value of 1 in this bit indicates a data transfer error.
+When an EEPROM save/load transfer is complete, wait a minimum of 10 μ s before starting the next EEPROM save/load transfer.